Build Your Own Voice Assistant: Escape Alexa and Google

 • Omnidirectional speaker for responses

 Right now I'm testing with temporary mic and speakers plugged into the Mac Mini.
 The code works.
 Once the proper omnidirectional hardware arrives, it becomes a permanent fixture.
-One machine handling AI development workflows and home assistant duties.
+One machine, AI development workflows and home assistant duties.

 The system breaks into four independent components: